Gauged Gromov-Witten theory for small spheres: The zero-area limit

-using the vortex equation.
-By Uhlenbeck compactness, after gauge transformation and passing to a subsequence $A_\nu$ $C^0$-converges to a flat connection $A_0$.
-Since $\Sigma$ has genus zero, $A_0$ is trivial.
-We trivialize $P$ using $A_0$.
+using the vortex equation in Definition \ref{vdef}.
+By weak Uhlenbeck compactness, see e.g. \cite{we:ule}, after gauge transformation and passing to a subsequence $A_\nu$ converges weakly in $W^{1,p}$ to a connection $A_\infty$ for some $p > 2$.
+Then $F_{A_\nu}$ converges weakly in $L^p$ to $F_{A_\infty}$.
+Since $F_{A_\nu}$ converges to $0$ in $L^p$ the convergence is strong and $F_{A_\infty}$ vanishes.
+After $W^{2,p}$ gauge transformation, we may assume that $A_\infty$ is smooth.
+Parallel transport by $A_\infty$ defines a trivialization of $P$, since ${\P^1}$ is simply-connected.
 Then $u_\nu$ defines a map to $X$ and $A_\nu$ resp. $F_{A_\nu}$ defines a one-form resp. two-form with values in the Lie algebra, for which we use the same notation.
 After gauge transformation, we may assume $\d^* A_\nu = 0$.
-By Lemma \ref{genzero} $ \Vert A_\nu \Vert_{1,p}< c \rho_\nu .$ Integrating the vortex equation \eqref{veq} gives
+By Lemma \ref{genzero} $ \Vert A_\nu \Vert_{1,p}< c \rho_\nu, $ in particular, $A_\nu$ converges to $0$ in $C^0$ norm.
+Integrating the vortex equation \eqref{veq} gives